hashgraph/hedera-hcs-token-example/README.md

 ### Queries

-* User runs the application with command line inputs specifying a query such as 'balanceOf'
+* User runs the application with command line inputs specifying a query such as `balanceOf`
-* The balance of the specified account is looked up in the local state and printed to the console
+* The specified query is run against local state and printed to the console

 ### Refresh

-This is a "special" command which instructs the application to subscribe to a mirror node and act upon the notifications that result from operations above
+This is a "special" command which instructs the application to subscribe to a mirror node and act upon the notifications that result from operations above.

 When a notification is received

 * it is parsed
 * the signature is verified
+* operations that can only be performed by the owner are rejected if not initiated by the correct address
 * inputs are checked against state (e.g. does an address have sufficient balance for a transfer)
 * if all successful, local state is updated